Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 Kansas vs. Arkansas Betting Trends

-- In the Jayhawks' 34 games this season, the combined scoring has gone over the point total 16 times.
+- The Jayhawks and their opponents have combined to go over the point total 16 out of 34 times this season.

-- Arkansas has won 16 games against the spread this season, while failing to cover or pushing 18 times.
+- Arkansas has compiled a 16-16-2 record against the spread this year.

 - The Razorbacks and their opponents have combined to go over the point total 14 out of 34 times this season.